Electric Embers: Handcrafted hosting, powering the fires of change

 Adding subscribers

-From Manage Group -> Manage Subscribers, you can add subscribers one at a time, or you can import a list of subscribers by clicking Import and following the guidelines shown there.
-Select the quiet box if you do not want everyone to receive a Welcome message, then click the appropriate button (Add subscribers or Send invitation).
+From the Subscribers page, you can add subscribers one at a time, or you can import a list of subscribers by clicking Multiple Add and following the guidelines shown there.
+Select the quiet box if you do not want everyone to receive a Welcome message, then click the appropriate button (Add subscribers or Invite).
 Note that you don’t have to worry about double-adding somebody who’s already subscribed; they will not be added to the list a second time (and they will not receive another Welcome message if they’re already subscribed).
 People can also subscribe or unsubscribe themselves, using the Web-based or email-based subscribe and unsubscribe commands, if the group is set to allow those actions under Manage Group -> Change Settings -> Privileges.
 See the Groups Subscribers Guide for details.

 Posting messages